search icon

 Rhode Island law allows you to file restated Articles of Organization for your LLC or restated Articles of Incorporation for your corporation.
 Restating the Articles brings all amendments to your LLC or corporation together in one cohesive document.

-Rhode Island Articles of Amendment vs. Statement of Correction
+Rhode Island Articles of Amendment vs. Certificate of Correction

-Rhode Island uses a Statement of Correction form that allows you to rectify mistakes made in filings.
-You can only use this form to correct errors such as typographical errors, transcription errors, or other technical errors such as filing a document without a signature from an authorized person.
-You can’t change the substance of your LLC’s Articles of Organization or your corporation’s Articles of Incorporation by filing a Statement of Correction.
+Rhode Island uses a Certificate of Correction form that allows you to rectify mistakes made in filings.
+You can only use this form to correct errors such as typographical errors, transcription errors, or other technical errors, such as filing a document without a signature from an authorized person.
+You can’t change the substance of your LLC’s Articles of Organization or your corporation’s Articles of Incorporation by filing a Certificate of Correction.
 You need to mail this form or deliver it personally to the Business Services Division.
+LLCs will use the “Certificate of Correction for a Limited Liability Company” and pay a $50 filing fee.
+Corporations must complete the “Certificate of Correction – Domestic or Foreign Business Corporation” form, which also has a $50 filing fee.

 We can help keep your Rhode Island business compliant